RobRendell/gTove/README.md

 * Support meta keys on Macs, so undo/redo can be done with meta-Z/Y instead of ctrl-Z/Y.
 * Allow bumping grid configuration pushpins via keyboard arrow keys, in addition to using the on-screen bump arrows.
 * Fix some regressions with Offline mode.
+* Reduce the "same level" vertical offset to 1.5 tiles (was 2.0)
+* Always focus on the the highest elevation map(s) on a given level when going up/down or resetting the camera.

 ## Plans/TODO